 Travelers are starting to talk about this a lot more.
 By now you have probably already heard or read about why riding elephants is not sustainable.
 If you haven’t, all you need to know is that elephants cannot support the weight of a human well.
 What’s worse is that the majority of places where tourists can ride elephants often beat the elephants into submission.
 Plus they have such a high volume of tourists that the elephants never get breaks from walking up and down mountains all day.

 I went to an Elephant Sanctuary while visiting Thailand in 2015.
 The staff at elephant sanctuaries rescue the elephants from the tourism industry, give them ample space to graze and do not beat the elephants.
 They treat the elephants with warmth and love.
 To raise money for these elephants, travelers can walk with, feed and sometimes bathe the elephants but no riding is involved.
-I made the mistake of not doing significant research about the sanctuary I visited because I realized part-way through the tour that the sanctuary still allowed the elephants to be ridden, and while they were visibly still given lots of room and time to graze and relax, I would have preferred a sanctuary like Elephant Nature Park where no riding occurs.
+However, I made the mistake of not doing significant research about the sanctuary I visited because I realized part-way through the tour that the sanctuary still allowed the elephants to be ridden, and while they were visibly still given lots of room and time to graze and relax, I would have preferred a sanctuary like Elephant Nature Park where no riding occurs.

 When I was in my early teenage years my family did a trip to Puerto Vallarta, Mexico.
 The biggest thing I wanted to do when we got there was to swim with a dolphin.
 I had friends who had done it and because I loved animals I wanted to experience them up close.
 My sister and I ended up swimming with dolphins and at the time the dolphins seemed healthy and happy.
 However I later realized that it must have been really hard for a wild animal to have to spend it’s days in a small pool without it’s family just entertaining humans all day in order to earn food.
 Not only that but the conditions of the pools that most dolphins are kept in are extremely harmful to their wellbeing.
 Back then I had no idea how much harm this part of the animal tourism industry was inflicting.